akobbs/javascript-interview-questions/README.md

 #### Answer: C (`undefined`)

-Arrow functions have no `this`, so value of the enclosing lexical scope is used.
+Arrow functions have no `this`, so the value of the enclosing lexical scope is used.

 It's a global object (`window`) in that case.
-But `window` doesn't have name property and returns `undefined`.
+But the `window` doesn't have `name` property and returns `undefined`.

 </p>
 </details>